jwallom/forward_media/sunday.md

 Starting 5 minuted before 10am, we start pre-service.

 - [ ] Make the pre-service video live in OBS
-- [ ] Start recording in OBS
+- [ ] Start recording in OBS (this is a good time to also remind and assist the sound engineer to start recording)
 - [ ] Turn on the YouTube and Facebook streams on restream.io via Chrome
-- [ ] Start recording on the video cameras (this is a good time to also remind and assist the sound engineer to start recording)

 ## Service